ME-ICA/tedana/docs/faq.rst

 challenging, to add additional metrics for each component so that the selection process can include additional criteria.

+`Flow charts detailing both decision trees are here`_.

+.. _Flow charts detailing both decision trees are here: included_decision_trees.html
-.. _make their own: building\ decision\ trees.html
+.. _make their own: building_decision_trees.html

 *************************************************************************************
 [tedana] What different versions of this method exist?